 Note that the operators acquired nonlocal parts containing inverse (scalar) d'Alemberti\-ans.
-They were generated due to nonlocal projectors in the gauge breaking term and in the projected gauge generators.
+They were generated due to nonlocal projectors in the gauge-breaking term and in the projected gauge generators.
 Moreover, even in the local part of the tensor operator covariant derivatives do not form overall d'Alembertian, and their indices get contracted with the indices of test functions on which the operator is acting.
-This situation is very different from Einstein theory case for which DeWitt gauge conditions guarantee minimal nature of the operator of field disturbances -- important property admitting direct use of the heat kernel method for the calculation of the effective action.
+This situation is very different from the Einstein theory case for which DeWitt gauge conditions guarantee minimal nature of the operator of field disturbances which is an important property admitting direct use of the heat kernel method for the calculation of the effective action.